nh-server/Kurisu/cogs/assistance-cmds/serial.switch.md

 Your serial will now be displayed on the screen.

+The serial can also be found near the bottom of the switch as shown in the embeded image.

-This is where the serial is located.
-Use your serial along with the `.ssnc` command in <#261581918653513729> to check if you are patched.
+Use your serial along with the `.ssnc` command in <#261581918653513729> to check if you switch is patched or not.